 Former Crimson Tide walk-on killed in car accident

 Oftentimes, however, knowing exactly how to seek such compensation can be difficult.
 The circumstances of many car accident cases may leave one with perceivably no one to assign liability to.
-The recent case of a former University of Alabama football player serves to illustrate this point.
+The recent case of a former University of Alabama football player, Rowdy Harrell, serves to illustrate this point.
 The young man and his wife died in a collision in Florida while vacationing there on their honeymoon.
 Per Bama Central, the man lost control of his vehicle and drifted into oncoming traffic, striking a pickup truck approaching from the opposite direction.